Luther Harold Stuckey

 1894 -1992

 Luther Harold Stuckey was born in Johnsonville, South Carolina in 1894.
 He received his education at Allen University in Columbia, South Carolina before moving to North Carolina to work as a teacher.
 By the 1930s, he moved to St. Mary’s County, Maryland to continue working as an educator.
-Eventually he would become the principal for the school located in Drayden.
+Eventually, he would become the principal of the school located in Drayden.

 When World War II broke out in 1941, he took a job as a pipe fitter at the Naval Powder Factory in Indian Head, Maryland.
 He remained at the Naval Powder Factory (now the Naval Ordnance Station) until he retired in 1969.
 While working there, Stuckey campaigned to end segregation in the employees’ bathrooms and the cafeteria at the facility.

 Stuckey became heavily involved in the Civil Rights Movement.
-He served as the president for the Charles County chapter of the NAACP for over 24 years.
+He served as the president of the Charles County chapter of the NAACP for over 24 years.
 During his tenure, he worked to:

 End segregation at the motels and restaurants located along Route 301 in Charles County.
 To achieve this, he enlisted the help of the national NAACP civil rights activists known as “Freedom Riders” to protest ‘whites only’ signage in public places.
 As a result of his tireless work, he succeeded in removing “White Only” signs.